Skip to main content

 Recommendations for the Campus Community

-All are expected to make every effort to be supportive of those who make requests for religious accommodation in order to respect the rights of faculty, staff, and students to observe religious traditions and to support the diversity of faith expression in the campus community.
+All are expected to make every effort to be supportive of those who make reasonable requests for accommodation based on sincerely held religious beliefs and practices in order to respect the rights of faculty, staff, and students to observe religious traditions and to support the diversity of faith expression in the campus community.
+The individual and/or office receiving such request shall accept without question the sincerity of a requestor’s religious or spiritual belief.

-Those who request reasonable accommodations are expected to give advance notice of their request (e.g. within the first two weeks of class, as soon as meeting conflicts are identified, etc.) to the appropriate person (professor, chair, direct supervisor, etc.).
+Those who request accommodations are expected to give advance notice of their request (within the first two weeks of class, as soon as meeting conflicts are identified, within the housing assignment timeline, etc.) to the appropriate person (professor, chair, direct supervisor, office, etc.).

-Given the complexity of robust campus schedules, classroom requirements, and workplace needs, there may be reasonable limits to the extent that religious accommodations can be extended.
+Given the complexity of robust campus schedules, classroom requirements, finite amounts of residence hall space, and workplace needs, there may be limits to the extent that religious accommodations can be extended.
 Two-way communication is important, in any case, to consider circumstances and determine possibilities or limits, when necessary.

 Requesting Religious Accommodations

-Communicate information about your religious traditions directly with professors and supervisors so that they can more easily work with you to arrange a religious accommodation when you need it.
+Communicate information about your religious traditions directly with professors and supervisors so that they can more easily work with you to arrange an accommodation when you need it.

-Discuss your need for religious accommodation and make arrangements with professors and supervisors as early as possible – as soon as you are aware of the need (generally within the first two weeks of the course/semester) by examining course syllabi/work schedule for potential conflicts.
-This allows faculty and staff supervisors to work with you in the best way possible.
+Submit your request for religious accommodation and make arrangements with professors, supervisors, or other university departments as early as possible – as soon as you are aware of the need (generally within the first two weeks of the course/semester) by examining course syllabi/work schedule for potential conflicts.
+This allows faculty and staff to work with you in the best way possible.

 Complete assignments or alternative work as agreed upon by the faculty member.

-Recognize that it may be difficult to arrange appropriate accommodations in some kinds of courses (e.g. some laboratories or courses with experiential learning components) or in some work environments (e.g. when handling certain foods is required).
+Recognize that it may be difficult to arrange appropriate accommodations in some courses (e.g. some laboratories or courses with experiential learning components) or in some work environments (e.g. when handling certain foods is required) and/or when physical space is subject to availability.

 If questions or challenges emerge through the process of arranging a religious accommodation, contact the department chair or director of the program.
-If you suspect that you are being treated unfairly or with bias, you may consult the University’s Equity Compliance Office by submitting a report online.
+If you suspect that you are being treated unfairly or with bias and/or wish to appeal the decision, you may consult the University’s Equity Compliance Office by submitting a report online.

-If anyone who receives a request for religious accommodation is uncertain regarding the reasonableness of the request, they are encouraged to consult with the Equity Compliance Office, the Provost Office, Human Resources, or Campus Ministry.
+If anyone who receives a request for religious accommodation is uncertain regarding the reasonableness of the request, they are encouraged to consult with the Religious Accommodation Advisory Group, religiousaccommodation@udayton.edu.

 Communicate information about your religious traditions with your supervisor/chair and colleagues so that they may consider these needs when scheduling major events so as not to adversely impact your participation.